lloydmeta/zipkin-futures/README.markdown

 ATM mostly a wrapper around Brave, but can be extended to use other Zipkin libs by extending `ZipkinServiceLike`.

-Also, mostly meant to be used with Play2.

 For more information on Zipkin, checkout the [official docs](https://twitter.github.io/zipkin/).
-This readme and the rest of the project assumes that you already have Zipkin infra set up, and know about CS,CR,SS,SR annotations and `Spans` in general.
+This readme and the rest of the project assume that you already have Zipkin infra set up, and know about CS, CR, SS, SR annotations and `Span`s in general.

 ## SBT